Last Updated on September 14, 2022 by Editorial Team

 How to Clean a Dog Bed

-As mentioned, cleaning your dog bed is a lot easier when you have a removable cover, or if the entire bed is machine-washable.
+As mentioned, cleaning your dog’s bed is a lot easier when you have a removable cover or if the entire bed is machine-washable.
 Follow these steps to ensure the bed is cleaned and dried correctly every week.

 Step 1: Vacuuming

-Vacuuming helps to get rid of loose dirt, pet dander, and other kinds of particles before washing the bed.
+Vacuuming helps get rid of loose dirt, pet dander, and other particles before washing the bed.
 You should vacuum first because, even after washing, pet hair sticks to the wet fabric while in the washer, hampering that proper clean you want.

-Use the vacuum hose with an upholstery attachment and focus on the sleeping surface, being careful to remove all the dust, fur, and particles from the entire cover.
+Use the vacuum hose with an upholstery attachment and focus on the sleeping surface, carefully removing all the dust, fur, and particles from the entire cover.
 You should vacuum in between cleanings to keep the bed clean.

 Step 2: Remove Your Cover

 Most big dog beds on the market today have removable covers to make the washing process easier for pet owners.
-If yours has a removable cover, take it off completely and wash according to the instructions written on the care label.
+If yours has a removable lid, take it off entirely and wash it according to the instructions written on the care label.

-If your cover is not removable, it probably means the manufacturer made the entire bed to be thrown into in the washer.
+If your cover is not removable, it probably means the manufacturer made the entire bed go into the washer.
 When your bed is too large for your machine, you may have to take it to a high-capacity washer at your local laundromat.

 Step 3: Remove Stains

 Find some stains on the bed?
 Just throwing it in the wash may not remove the stain.
-Urine, feces, mud, or food stains should be dealt with separately before washing.
+Before washing, urine, feces, mud, or food stains should be dealt with separately.